sggjon5/non-myopic-multi-sensor-multi-Bernoulli-GOSPA-driven-sensor-management/README.md

 The codebase is a PMB implementation with the Poisson elements intensity set to zero meaning that it is MB.

-This is the code base used for the research and results used in the paper: *Add fusion link here if it gets accepted and published.*
+This is the code base used for the research and results used in the paper: *Add paper link here if it gets accepted and published.*